Medical and bioresorbable ceramics

 Future multi-materials for DLP 3D printing

 Recent developments are focussing on Multi-materials DLP 3D printing, for example for combination implants for the lower jaw, where a combination of Hydroxyapatite and Zirconia can be used.
 In case of large bone defect due to a severe trauma or bone tumor, the bone itself is not able to heal the defect without appropriate measures.
 A possible solution is a cage made of high-strength zirconia or other high strength ceramic, which gives support during the healing phase.
-The inner volume of the implant could be made of bioresorbable ceramic such as hydroxyapatite.
+The inner volume of the implant could be made of bioresorbable ceramic such as calcium phosphate or hydroxyapatite.
 The zirconia cage can be left in place due to its outstanding biocompatibility.
-The hydroxyapatite can be resorbed into the cells and replaced by newly formed bone.
+The calcium phosphate or hydroxyapatite can be resorbed into the cells and replaced by newly formed bone.
 The combination of design freedom and the ability to use multiple ceramic materials in DLP 3D printing open up many new applications for permanent implants.

 About CAM Bioceramics